Edsger W. Dijkstra

-Biography
+Life and works

 Early years

-Edsger W. Dijkstra was born in Rotterdam.
-His father was a chemist who was president of the Dutch Chemical Society; he taught chemistry at a secondary school and was later its superintendent.
-His mother was a mathematician, but never had a formal job.
+Dijkstra was born in Rotterdam.
+His father Douwe Wybe Dijkstra (1898–1970) was a chemist who studied with Frans Maurits Jaeger and was president of the Rotterdamsche Chemische Kring, the Rotterdam branch of the Royal Netherlands Chemical Society; he taught chemistry at a secondary school and was later its superintendent.
+His mother Brechtje Cornelia Kluijver (1900–1994) was a mathematician, but never had a formal job.

 Dijkstra had considered a career in law and had hoped to represent the Netherlands in the United Nations.
-However, after graduating from school in 1948, at his parents' suggestion he studied mathematics and physics and then theoretical physics at the University of Leiden.
+However, after graduating from Gymnasium Erasmianum in 1948, at his parents' suggestion he studied mathematics and physics and then theoretical physics at the University of Leiden.

 In the early 1950s, electronic computers were a novelty.
-Dijkstra stumbled on his career by accident, and through his supervisor, Professor Johannes Haantjes, he met Adriaan van Wijngaarden, the director of the Computation Department at the Mathematical Center in Amsterdam, who offered Dijkstra a job; he officially became the Netherlands' first "programmer" in March 1952.
+Dijkstra stumbled on his career by accident, and through his supervisor, Professor Johannes Haantjes, he met Adriaan van Wijngaarden, the director of the Computation Department at the Mathematical Centre in Amsterdam, who offered Dijkstra a job; he officially became the Netherlands' first "programmer" in March 1952.

-For some time Dijkstra remained committed to physics, working on it in Leiden three days out of each week.
+Dijkstra remained committed to physics for some time, working on it in Leiden three days out of each week.
 With increasing exposure to computing, however, his focus began to shift.
 As he recalled:

-When Dijkstra married Maria (Ria) C. Debets in 1957, he was required as a part of the marriage rites to state his profession.
+When Dijkstra married Maria "Ria" C. Debets in 1957, he was required as a part of the marriage rites to state his profession.
 He stated that he was a programmer, which was unacceptable to the authorities, there being no such profession then in The Netherlands.

 In 1959, he received his PhD from the University of Amsterdam for a thesis entitled 'Communication with an Automatic Computer', devoted to a description of the assembly language designed for the first commercial computer developed in the Netherlands, the Electrologica X1.
 His thesis supervisor was Van Wijngaarden.

 Mathematisch Centrum, Amsterdam

 From 1952 until 1962, Dijkstra worked at the Mathematisch Centrum in Amsterdam, where he worked closely with Bram Jan Loopstra and Carel S. Scholten, who had been hired to build a computer.
 Their mode of interaction was disciplined: They would first decide upon the interface between the hardware and the software, by writing a programming manual.
 Then the hardware designers would have to be faithful to their part of the contract, while Dijkstra, the programmer, would write software for the nonexistent machine.
 Two of the lessons he learned from this experience were the importance of clear documentation, and that program debugging can be largely avoided through careful design.

 Dijkstra formulated and solved the shortest path problem for a demonstration at the official inauguration of the ARMAC computer in 1956.
 Because of the absence of journals dedicated to automatic computing, he did not publish the result until 1959.

-At the Mathematical Center, Dijkstra and his colleague Jaap Zonneveld developed the first compiler for the programming language ALGOL 60 by August 1960, more than a year before a compiler was produced by another group.
+At the Mathematical Centre, Dijkstra and his colleague Jaap Zonneveld developed the first compiler for the programming language ALGOL 60 by August 1960, more than a year before a compiler was produced by another group.
 ALGOL 60 is known as a key advance in the rise of structured programming.